smathermather/geomHashComparitor/README.md

 In short, this approach is conceptually similar to rasterizing the vector geometries and comparing the resultant rasters pixel by pixel to find differences, and doing that at multiple resolutions.

 This will require the use of pg_trgm.
-To install pg_trgm, simply run:
+To install pg_trgm, simply run the following against your database:
 ```SQL
 CREATE EXTENSION pg_trgm;
 ```
-Against your database.